Rated: E · Fiction · Action/Adventure · #2269356

 Episode IV: Part V - Stargazer's away team arrives aboard the T'Vahl

-Exiting the turbo lift, Foxwell and Beta spotted the other members of the away team.
+Exiting the turbo lift, Foxwell and Beta caught sight of the other members of the away team.
 Noticing all were armed with laser pistols, he turned and gazed at his First Officer.
 “You and I will carry fusion laser rifles.”

-Beta turned in the direction of the shuttle, secured to the deck by several tie down chains.
+Beta pointed in the direction of the shuttle, secured to the deck by several tie down chains.
 “The shuttlecraft has two rifles in the rear compartment bulkhead,” she reminded the Captain.

 Walking to the rear of the shuttle, Foxwell unlocked and lifted the keypad cover.
 Entering the code, the rear shuttle ramp opened and extended.
 Walking up the ramp and into the rear of the shuttlecraft, he opened the camouflaged bulkhead cover and removed the two laser rifles.
 He tossed one to Beta.